 We just have Windows Defender running in the background on our Windows machines & that seems to do a good enough job at keeping our computers safe.

 “The chances of getting a Virus on a machine are negligible anyway”

 (Unless you’re visiting dodgy malware laden websites or downloading pirated software)

-If you feel you have to install something for peace of mind then Kaspersky is what we generally recommend.
+If you feel you have to install something for peace of mind then Avast is what we generally recommend.

 Just exclude the RadioDJ folder from being scanned.

 “Please take our word for it, RadioDJ is a as safe as houses & there is NO malware or any viruses in the program”